taocpp/PEGTL/README.md

 ## Design

-The PEGTL is designed to be "lean and mean", the core library consists of approximately 10K lines of code.
+The PEGTL is designed to be "lean and mean", the core library consists of around 10K lines of code.
 Emphasis is on simplicity and efficiency, putting a well-tuned *relatively* simple approach above overly complex optimisations.

 The PEGTL is mostly concerned with parsing combinators and grammar rules, and with giving the user of the library (the possibility of) full control over all other aspects of a parsing run.